whitneyburton/portfolios/students/1611-back/courtney-meyerhofer/courtney_meyerhofer_m2.md

 ### Playing a Part

-In order to participate in the community, I made myself available to module 1 students for pairing and was co-ran two spikes with Max Glassie.
+I paired with module 1 students twice per week and general made myself available to members of my cohort.
+With Max Glassie, I co-hosted two spike workshops: recursion fundamentals and how interpreters work.

 ------------------